 Create a Reference

-In order to upload or download files, delete files, or get or update metadata, you must create a reference to the file you want to operate on.
+Create a reference to upload, download, or delete a file, or to get or update its metadata.
 A reference can be thought of as a pointer to a file in the cloud.
-References are lightweight, so you can create as many as you need, and they are also reusable for multiple operations.
+References are lightweight, so you can create as many as you need.
+They are also reusable for multiple operations.

 child() method on an existing reference.

-// Create a child reference var imagesRef = storageRef.child('images'); // imagesRef now points to 'images' // Child references can also take paths delimited by '/' var spaceRef = storageRef.child('images/space.jpg'); // spaceRef now points to "images/space.jpg" // imagesRef still points to "images"
+// Create a child reference // imagesRef now points to "images" final imagesRef = storageRef.child("images"); // Child references can also take paths // spaceRef now points to "images/space.jpg // imagesRef still points to "images" final spaceRef = storageRef.child("images/space.jpg");

 Navigate with References